Mashrur-Kabir/expressjs_with_typescript/README.md

-# Node.js Backend with Express, TypeScript, and PostgreSQL
+# Node.js Backend with Express, TypeScript, PostgreSQL, JWT Auth & RBAC

-This project demonstrates creating a **Node.js backend** using:
+This project demonstrates creating a simple **Node.js backend** using:

 - **Express** – for building APIs / HTTP server
 - **TypeScript** – for strict typing and cleaner code
 - **TSX** – to run TypeScript directly without compiling (ideal for development)
+- **PostgreSQL (Neon DB)** - to store data in cloud database
+- **bcryptjs** - Secure password hashing
+- **jsonwebtoken (JWT)** - For login authentication
+- **Modular approach** - make APIs maintainable, secure, and easy to expand later.

+Future-you should be able to read this and instantly remember how everything works.

 ---